jimhigson/oboe.js-website/content/api.md

 .on('done', callback)
 ```

 Done events are fired when the response is complete.
-The handler is passed the entire
+The callback is passed the entire
 parsed JSON.

-In most cases it is better to read the json in small parts by listening to `node` events
+In most cases it is faster to read the JSON in small parts by listening to `node` events
-(see [above](#node-and-path-events)) than waiting for it to be completely download.
+(see [above](#node-event)) than waiting for it to be completely download.

 ```js
 oboe('resource.json')